AndreiTufeanu/BookingApp/README.md

 [BookingApp GitHub Pages](https://andreitufeanu.github.io/BookingApp/)

+> **⚠️ Important Note:**
-**Note:** The API calls in the deployed version of the app are not functional due to API restrictions that prevent usage from this environment.
+> The API calls in the deployed version of the app **are not functional** due to **API restrictions** that prevent usage from this environment.
+> This means that certain features, such as retrieving data or submitting forms, will not work as expected on the live version.

 ## Technologies Used